Cap-Dylan/homelab_setup/projects/jarvis/README.md

 ## Gotchas

 - Ollama on the MSI must be listening on 0.0.0.0:11434, not localhost
-- The 8b model runs at 100% GPU utilization during inference — requests queue up if Frigate and chat fire simultaneously, but the MSI handles it fine (0.6% CPU idle, 7.8% RAM)
+- The 8b model runs at +75% GPU utilization during inference — requests queue up if Frigate and chat fire simultaneously, but the MSI handles it fine (78.89% VRAM, 0.6% CPU idle, 7.8% RAM)
 - HA long-lived access tokens don't expire for years but need manual creation in HA UI under Profile → Security
 - Matrix room must have encryption OFF — the bot uses `matrix-nio` without